Xiaohan5349/approw-docs-v1/docs/en/concepts/id-token.md

 **ID Token** is a `JWT Token` means:

 `id_token` include user's identity information.
 There is no need for another request for user info The integrity of `id_token` can be verified.
-[How to verify ID Token](/docs/en/guides/faqs/how-to-validate-user-token.md).
+[How to Verify ID Token](/docs/en/guides/faqs/how-to-validate-user-token.md).

 ## ID Token Claims Example